silvermango9927/incident-resolving-agent/incident-analyzer-hackathon/HACKATHON_FEATURES.md

 4. **Accessibility**: "We built this with WCAG 2.1 Level AA compliance to ensure everyone can use it"
 5. **Performance**: "No heavy frameworks means fast load times and smooth interactions"
 6. **Scalability**: "The backend is designed to easily integrate with real AI models"
+7. **Flexible Input**: "Users can either upload a file or paste text directly, catering to different workflows"

 ---